CharleyMo/CharleyMo/README.md

 - 👋 Hi, I’m The Data Oke
-- 👀 I’m a business leader in Data & Analytics
+- 👀 I’m a Data & Analytics professional
 - 🌱 I’m currently exploring GitHub
 - 💞️ I’m looking to collaborate with the data community
 - 📫 How to reach me ...